 In response to the impact of the coronavirus crisis, the barristers in Chambers' Housing Law team and staff are committed to providing as much assistance as possible, including urgent advice, online resources and other support, during these challenging and unprecedented times.
 Trinity has a dedicated section of the website focused on COVID-19.
 Members of the team can assist with enquiries relating to urgent housing disrepair issues, residential possession proceedings during the coronavirus pandemic, interpretation of the Coronavirus Act and associated Guidance for Landlords (including Housing Associations), Tenants and Local Authorities.The team can also assist with updates regarding on and offline court procedures, including facilities to deal with remote hearings.

-Trinity Chambers is home to the leading specialist housing barristers on the North Eastern Circuit.
+Trinity Chambers is home to some of the leading specialist housing barristers on the North Eastern Circuit.
 Members of the team are ranked in both Chambers and Partners and Legal 500.

 The team regularly appear in courts and tribunals at all levels and are often at the forefront of key legal developments in this ever evolving and technically challenging area.